mitchness/DoorDilemma/README.md

                   LARRY
          Yes, if she’s carrying a tote bag or fighting a headwind, that’s time off the clock!

+         But anyways.
+If that door closes by the time she arrives to the door.
+I'm in the clear.
          It’s a real-time ethical equation.

                   WOMAN